agrbin/snapscale-article/README.md

 * Rotation-invariant algorithm to detect a display on the image and read the weight value written on it

 The related work with display OCR that I analyzed didn't tackle image orientation and display localization problem.
 All input images were always digits that are centered in the image and rotated upright.
 In this article, I describe a robust solution for display orientation localization which is a preprocessor for the digit detection problem.
 If you are hungry for challenges this might be a piece of good news - setting up inputs and targets for ML models is a different challenge for every application.
-Picking a smart way to set the target labels might get you your 5 minutes of ML fame!
+Picking a smart way to set the target labels might be your 5 minutes of ML fame!

 ### Targeted audience